Manta Ray, a giant of the ocean

 We cannot be sure whether or not they are in danger of extinction because we do not know their population.

-Do manta rays have a skeleton?
+Do these elasmobranchs have a skeleton?

 Who are the predators of the manta rays?